ramenengine/RamenEngine/README.md

 RAMEN is a cross-platform 2D game engine in Forth.
 It is based on the [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) cross-platform standard Forth framework.

-RAMEN is actually better described as a frengine - a framework-engine hybrid.
-It has some features of an engine but it's like a framework in that a large part of its modules are optional or replaceable.
-The modules were designed to be easy-to-understand,  organizationally.
+RAMEN is actually better described as a "breakaway engine."
+Think of a Kit-Kat, or a Mr. Potatohead.
+It's a framework-engine hybrid.
+It has a standard configuration, but most of its parts are optional.
+I strive to make those parts easy-to-understand and as decoupled as possible.

+Thanks to Forth's ability to redefine any routine you can customize things to your heart's content without having to modify the original files.

+Of course be aware of the potential tradeoffs like when you add, change or remove words.
+Distinguish your configuration well (by giving it a name and encapsulating it in a single file) to avoid problems.
+(This is called making an "engine variant.")

+It's recommended to have a one-project-per-instance workflow.
+Clone it for each project rather than housing multiple projects under a single installation.
+That way you won't have to deal with version conflicts as much, and you can optionally make deep modifications in your own branch.

 ## Features